yuya-hanzawa/weather-linebot/README.md

 # weather-linebot

 ## Description
-Create a bot that periodically notifies you of weather forecasts using the LINE API and an API that obtains weather forecasts from longitude and latitude.
+Created a bot that periodically imforms me of weather forecasts using the LINE API and an API that obtains weather forecasts from longitude and latitude.

 </br>